learn-co-curriculum/phase-1-mapping-arrays-readme/README.md

 //      { userID: 44, title: "Developer Apprentice", accessLevel: "admin", equipment: "Laptop" }
 //    ]
 ```

+Note how similar this method call is to the one using our version of `map()`:
+the only difference is that we call the built-in `.map()` method _on_ our array,
+rather than passing the array as an argument.
+There _is_ one big difference
+between the two, though: we didn't have to do all the work of building
+`Array.prototype.map()`!

 Now that we understand how the built-in `.map()` array method is implemented, we
 can stick to the native method and get rid of our copycat `map()` function.